Precollege Program Details

 On the first day of each program students check-in and confirm all required paperwork is submitted.
-To ensure your child has a smooth first day, we encourage families to familiarize themsleves with program requirements and rules.
+To ensure your child has a smooth first day, we encourage families to familiarize themselves with program requirements and rules.

 Being prepared alleviates frustration and confusion, together, we can make this day exciting and fun!
 Please review the following checklist.

 This event provides an opportunity for families to meet our Precollege staff, review our guidelines and policies, and resolve any outstanding registration items.
 We recommend families use this day as a “dress rehearsal.”
-Visit your classroom, meet new classmates, and ask any questions you may have.

 If you’ve attended our programs before, no need to attend another New Student Orientation Session.

 Student may add, transfer or drop courses on their own in our CCPS Registration System.
 Learn more about using our online registration system.

 FIT Precollege students requiring reasonable accommodations based on disability either for in-classroom or on-campus accommodations should contact the Office of Student Disability Support Services (known as FIT-ABLE) as soon as you register for FIT's Precollege Programs.